 How Do I Know If An Organization Qualifies As A Charitable Organization?

 In order for your contribution to be considered tax-deductible, the organization you are donating to must be a qualified charitable organization.
-Ways to find out if your charity is a qualified organization is to (1) ask the charity about their tax exempt status or (2) to look on IRS.gov in the Exempt Organizations Select Check.
+To find out if your charity is a qualified organization is to ask the charity about their tax exempt status.

 Itemizing Charitable Contributions